ElMassimo/vite_ruby/docs/config/index.md

 ## Shared Configuration File 📄

-_Vite Rails_ leverages a simple `config/vite.json` configuration file, which is read both from Ruby and JavaScript, and allows you to easily configure options such as the host and port of the Vite development server.
+_Vite Ruby_ leverages a simple `config/vite.json` configuration file, which is read both from Ruby and JavaScript, and allows you to easily configure options such as the host and port of the Vite development server.